 Instead, the United States plans to set up a “reprogramming facility,” probably at Eglin Air Force Base in Florida, to further develop F-35-related software and distribute upgrades, Schreiber said.

-The UK is a Tier 1 Partner and have already invested $2billion in the programme, more than any other partner and have significant industrial benefits as part of this.
+The UK is a Tier 1 Partner and has already invested $2billion in the programme, more than any other partner and have significant industrial benefits as part of this.

-At the root of the decision to withold source code are industrial issues, the US simply does not trust other nations, nations with their own aerospace industries, to not use the code in a manner which gives them an advantage over the US.
+At the root of the decision to withhold source code are industrial issues, the US simply does not trust other nations, nations with their own aerospace industries, to not use the code in a manner that gives them an advantage over the US.

 There are wider issues at stake, a technology transfer agreement could deliver many benefits and is currently being discussed so as usual with these issues, there is more to it than meets the eye.